sergey-sobolev/stompest/README.markdown

 * 1.0.4 - Bug fix thanks to [Njal Karevoll](https://github.com/nkvoll).
 No longer relies on newline after the null-byte frame separator.
 Library is now compatible with RabbitMQ stomp adapter.
 * 1.1.1 - Thanks to [nikipore](https://github.com/nikipore) for adding support for binary messages.
 * 1.1.2 - Fixed issue with stomper adding a space in ACK message-id header.
 ActiveMQ 5.6.0 no longer tolerates this.
-* 2.0a1 - Complete redesign: feature-complete implementation of STOMP 1.0 and 1.1 (except heartbeating).
+* 2.0a1 - Complete redesign: feature-complete implementation of STOMP 1.0 and 1.1 (except async heart-beating).
 Broker failover.
 Decoupled from [stomper](http://code.google.com/p/stomper/).